โฐ Minimum Connection Times

 Golden Triangle Regional Airport (GTR) is a vital aviation hub serving the 'Golden Triangle' region of Mississippi, which includes the cities of Columbus, Starkville, and West Point.
 Strategically located between these three key municipalities, the airport provides essential connectivity for the region's diverse manufacturing sector, government agencies, and Mississippi State University.
 As a primary gateway for both business and leisure travel, GTR is currently the focus of a significant multi-million dollar terminal expansion project designed to modernize the facility and better accommodate the growing number of annual travelers.

-The airport features a single, compact integrated passenger terminal building that is efficiently organized across two main levels.
+The airport operates a single, compact integrated passenger terminal building that is efficiently organized across two main levels.
 The first floor manages all landside arrivals, including the check-in counters, baggage claim carousels, and ground transportation exits.
 The second floor houses the security screening zone and departure boarding gates, ensuring a straightforward and intuitive flow for all passengers.
 The terminal's design prioritizes ease of movement, with all services centrally located to minimize walking distances.
 The airfield operates with a robust 8,000-foot runway, capable of accommodating a wide variety of commercial narrow-body aircraft utilized by major carriers.

 Amenities at GTR are tailored to provide a comfortable pre-flight experience for the regional traveler.
 The terminal houses the airside Propeller Restaurant & Bar, which offers a selection of classic American dishes and refreshments for those waiting on flights.
 A specialized retail shop is also available, providing passengers with the opportunity to purchase travel essentials, newspapers, and local Mississippi souvenirs.
 Essential passenger facilities include free high-speed Wi-Fi, comfortable waiting areas, and full ADA accessibility are provided throughout the building.
 The ongoing expansion project will further enhance the passenger experience with the addition of a new jet bridge, escalators, and modernized restrooms by late 2025.